 Smartphone-Assisted Coping Focused Therapy for Voice Hearing Experiences

-We are looking for volunteers to participate in a research project being conducted across two specialist clinics which provide psychological treatment for people who hear voices.
-One clinic is based in Melbourne, Australia and the other clinic is based in Sussex, United Kingdom.
+We are looking for volunteers to participate in a research project being conducted at a specialist Voices Clinic based in Melbourne, Australia.
+The Voices Clinic provides expert advice and psychological treatment for people who hear voices.
 The purpose of this project is to look at the effects of a coping-focused therapy for voices hearing experiences which is supported by a smartphone application ("app").

 We are inviting people who: